exercism/fsharp/exercises/practice/binary-search/.docs/instructions.md

 A binary search halves the number of items to check with each iteration, so locating an item (or determining its absence) takes logarithmic time.
 A binary search is a dichotomic divide and conquer search algorithm.

-## Restrictions

-Do not sell yourself short by using the standard library of collection tools.
-You can and should complete this exercise without tools like `Array.tryFindIndex`.